 As well as all these great tips, many bloggers have written full posts with hints and tips to enjoying Disneyland Paris with kids.

-One of the first Disneyland Paris posts I read back in the summer was the 30 Awesome Disneyland Paris Tips and Tricks by Kellie of My Little Babog.
-She had so many good tips for us when we were starting our planning and I was still referring to it recently.
+One of the first Disneyland Paris posts I read back in the summer when we were planning our visit to Disney Paris was the 30 Awesome Disneyland Paris Tips and Tricks by Kellie of My Little Babog.
+She had so many good tips for us when we were starting our planning and I was still referring to it until we went.

 Emma from Our Fairytale Adventure had a great post with Tips for Visiting Disneyland Pairs with Toddlers (her blog is no longer live).
-She covers everything from getting your Fast Pass ticket early, to watching out for the scam artists looking to “use” your phone to find lost loved ones, to getting your spot for the parade EARLY.
+She covered everything from getting your Fast Pass ticket early, to watching out for the scam artists looking to “use” your phone to find lost loved ones, to getting your spot for the parade EARLY.

 Kate from Five Little Stars is a regular Disneyland Paris visitor and has a whole Disney series on her blog.